Delta-Research-Team/intermap/docs/index.md

 # Welcome to InterMap's documentation

-**InterMap** is a tool for computing <u>interaction fingerprints</u> in Molecular Dynamics (MD).
+**InterMap** is a tool for computing <u>interaction fingerprints</u> in Molecular Dynamics (MD) trajectories.
 An interaction fingerprint is a vector that succinctly describes the chemical interactions between two selections in a molecular system as it is shown in the example below.
 It contains information about what residues (or atoms) are interacting and under what type of interaction.

 ![Image title](assets/IFP.png){width="750"}
 /// caption